tobinjt/johntobin.ie/content/blog/How_I_manage_my_dotfiles.md

 `linkdirs` is generic: it ignores various files associated with VCS systems, and Vim swap files, but you can use it for linking directories for other reasons.
-It links from multiple source directories, creates destination directories as necessary, ignores files specific files if you want, and hard links files from source to destination.
+It links from multiple source directories, creates destination directories as necessary, ignores specific files if you want, and hard links files from source to destination.
 If a destination file exists but isn't a hard link to the source file, it will check if the contents are the same; if they are it will delete the destination and create the hard link, otherwise it will display the diffs.
 If anything fails or there are diffs it will exit unsuccessfully.